Noah-Gartenberg/PlanningProgramV3/README.md

           - I try to learn from the code I take from online, rather than to just copy paste it - if I'm really not understanding something, I'll even go so far as to write it line by line until I understand it.

 **Things that are completed, or done for now**
-  - Drag and Drop of tasks in plans - done for now
   - Models and view models and views for the tasks and sub-tasks - done for now
   - Getting tasks for calendars - the methods for fetching the tasks and querying the database for this purpose is complete
   - Plan view - done for now but will return to later